headerheader

 • How much is food, rent, and transportation for students?

 Don’t worry!
-We know that traveling to a foreign country is a big step so we’re going to answer all of your questions and breakdown how much it costs for students to live in Germany.
-Luckily, Germany is a very affordable place for students to live.
-Students receive many benefits such as discounted insurance, a semester ticket with unlimited use of public transport, and discounts at movie theatres, live shows, restaurants, and museums.
-During your studies in Germany, you are generally allowed to do 120 full days or 240 half-days of paid work and take small student jobs so you can have a job to help support your stay in Germany.
+We understand that moving to a foreign country is a big step, so we’re here to answer your questions and break down the cost of living for students in Germany.
+Fortunately, Germany is an affordable destination for students, offering numerous benefits such as discounted health insurance, semester tickets with unlimited public transport, and student discounts at cinemas, live events, restaurants, and museums.
+Additionally, during your studies in Germany, you are generally allowed to work 140 full days or 280 half days per year, as well as take on small student jobs to help support your stay.

 Table: Tuition fees vs. Semester contribution